vectordotdev/vector/docs/usage/configuration/transforms/json_parser.md

 `required` `type: bool` `example: true`

 If `true` events with invalid JSON will be dropped, otherwise the event will be kept and passed through.
+See [Invalid JSON](#invalid-json) for more info.

 ### field

 `optional` `default: "message"` `type: string`

 The log field to decode as JSON.
 Must be a `string` value type.
+See [Invalid JSON](#invalid-json) for more info.

 ## Input/Output